Dudeslam/Wu-Tan-Lan/Assignment2/readme.md

 To this assignment two different technologies has been used.
 This is an DCT implementation in C and data visualization in Python

 ### Discrete cosine transformation
-The primare technology used for this task is the DCT.
+The primary technology used for this task is the DCT.
 The technology is used in this context for compressing an ECG signal to be more energy effective to transmit from a constrained device as the TelosB mote.
 An example to how a DCT can be implemented in C can be seen at the Figure below.
 ![alt text](https://github.com/Dudeslam/Wu-Tan-Lan/blob/master/Assignment2/Illustrations/DCT_code2.PNG?raw=true)\
 In the code snippet a couple of parameters are given.
 This includes the following: